pcanz/pPEG/docs/PrattParsing.md

         return tree_bind > (BIND[op]||[0,0])[0];
     }

 The `bind_left` function compares the right binding power of the operator at the root of the tree with the `op` that is being added into the tree.
-It has to cope with a tree that is a terminal token operand, and it has to select the appropriate left or right right binding powers of the two operators.
+The `build-tree` function then builds on the left or on the right.

 The amazing thing is that the core of the algorithm boils down to the three line `build_tree` function, everything else is straighforward book keeping.

+Building on the left:

+    [op1, x, y] +  op2, z   ==>   [op2, [op1, x, y], z]

+Building on the right:

+    [op1, x, y]  +  op2, z   ==>   [op2, x, build_tree(y, op2, z)]

-We need to drive the tree builder from a list of tokens.
-For simplicity we will assume that the end of the list of tokens is the end of the inix expression:
+To see the tree builder in action we need to drive it from a list of tokens.
+For simplicity we will assume that the end of the list of tokens is the end of the infix expression:

     function infix(tokens) {
         if (tokens.length <3) return tokens;